AElfProject/aelf-docs/docs/quick-start/vote-contract/index.md

 #### Implementing Join DAO Function

-- Go to the comment `// Implement Join DAO Logic`
+- Go to the comment `Implement Join DAO Logic`

 - Check if the member already exists in the DAO using the **`Members`** state variable.